 Other mixed use civic facilities without libraries

-Silver Spring Civic Building, Montgomery County.
+Silver Spring Civic Building, Montgomery County, Maryland.
 Besides housing offices for the County Government, the building has meeting rooms for use by public and private groups, a gallery/exhibit space, and a large multi-use plaza for outdoor events.
 A portion of the outdoor plaza is dedicated to winter ice skating.
 The largest room can accommodate 720 people.

-Thomas Jefferson Community Center, Arlington County.
+Thomas Jefferson Community Center, Arlington County, Virginia.
 The community center is combined with a middle school, providing facilities that are more robust than either a community center or junior high school could offer on its own.
 These additional facilities include an indoor track/exposition hall, fitness facilities, art studios, and a theater-auditorium which supports a resident children’s theatre company.

 University of Michigan Student Unions.
 These facilities include space allocated on a year-to-year basis to student organizations of all sizes, complemented by permanent offices for the student government, student activities organization, and the university student housing cooperative.

 Western District Police Station, Baltimore.
-Community-serving facilities have been added to a newly renovated police stations, including a community meeting room, a health and wellness clinic, a wifi hotspot, landscaped garden-open space, and public art.
+Community-serving facilities have been added to a newly renovated police station, including a community meeting room, a health and wellness clinic, a wifi hotspot, landscaped garden-open space, and public art.